ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/indexes/what-are-indexes.markdown

 ## Remarks

 {WARNING:Remember}
-A frequent mistake is to treat indexes as SQL Views, but this is not the case.
+A frequent mistake is to treat indexes as SQL Views, but they are not analogous.
 The **result of a query for the given index is a full document**, not only the fields that were indexed.

 This behavior can be altered by [storing](../indexes/storing-data-in-index) fields and doing [projections](../indexes/querying/projections).
 {WARNING/}